 “An alchemy occurs when the outer world is transformed into video: it becomes mind-stuff.
 I carry this process forward, questioning the nature of reality, exploring time and dimensionality by weaving fragments of the world into new patterns.
 In this way, video can enjoy the same freedom as painting and music; it can be something, not just about something.”
 VM

-Van McElwee’s body of work includes over eighty video installations, events, single channel works and web projects.
+Van McElwee’s body of work includes over one hundred video installations, events, single channel works and web projects.

 Selected installations and one-person shows include: Three commissioned architectural video installations from Emerson College, Boston, Urban Arts Program, a ten-year retrospective at Anthology Film Archives, New York, Installation and screenings at The Kitchen, New York City, A retrospective installation at ARTpool in Budapest, The Shanghai Duolun Museum of Art, China, a retrospective and six installations at The Contemporary Art Museum St. Louis; Galerie Trabant, Austria, a twenty-five year retrospective at St. Louis University Museum of Art, Thread Waxing Space, New York, a ten-year survey at Rencontres Video Art Plastique in France; Argos Gallery in Belgium; two one-person shows at Berkeley Museum of Art Pacific Film Archive, California; a Virginia Museum of Art touring exhibition, The Marsh Gallery at the University of Richmond, Virginia; Medienwerkstatt in Vienna; a video wall at the Continental Insurance Building, New York, Citicorp Center, New York, Ohio University Gallery of Art, Athens; Artist’s Television Access, San Francisco and a commissioned installation for the COSI Museum in Columbus, Ohio.